Kreller99/fall2020/docs/_sources/week36.rst.txt

         - Work with lists, tuples
         - Loop over sequences with a for, foreach & while loops.
         - Sort sequences using the build in sorted function and use its key parameter to perform custom sorting.
-        - Read from files using the build in "open" function.
+        - Read from files and write to files using the build in "open" function.
         - Use List comprehensions instead of list assignment and loops in you python code.